What a great time to announce a European IPO.

 The float valued the company at $9bn which was a nice little earner for the owners who had paid $1bn for it a few years earlier.
 But as you know, in business history doesn't count and dreamy punters paid $33 a share that then wallowed around $2, going as low as 40c before closing yesterday at $11.
 Anyway, what's a loss of $8bn between petrol heads for a company that's gone belly up seven times in 106 years.

-But, if you really want to cry, think about what is now the world’s most valuable company.
+But, if you really want to cry, think about what is now the world's most valuable company.
 Get ready to vomit.
 It makes electric cars (and rockets).
 It listed in June 2010 offering shares at $20.
 For three years you could buy as many as you wanted for between $3 and $10.
-Recently they hit $1500 making Telsa, the silent car and noisy rocket company, worth over $1 trillion.
+Recently they hit $1500 making Tesla, the silent car and noisy rocket company, worth over $1 trillion.
 Toyota and VW are the second and third most valuable carmakers.

 Now, while Hamo, Mad Max and all your other favourites from the F1 reality TV series are testing their new non-electric vehicles in the desert of Bahrain today, the real star of world motorsport, Shane van Gisbergen, has been testing rally cars in Canberra (the Bahrain of Australia).
 Like many other famous Australians (Russell Crowe, Sam Neill, Keith Urban, Greg Murphy, Jim Richards and Ned Kelly) Shane is actually a Kiwi.